Adaptive Tuning of Parameterized Traffic Controllers via Multi-Agent Reinforcement Learning: Case Study

 \subsection{RL Frameworks}

-This case study investigates two adaptive tuning frameworks based on reinforcement learning (RL): the proposed multi-agent RL-based framework and a single-agent RL-based benchmark framework.
-In both frameworks, RL agents update the parameters of the state feedback controllers at each parameter tuning step $k_\mathrm{rl} > k$.
+The proposed decentralized multi-agent RL-based framework and a centralized single-agent RL-based benchmark framework are implemented, where the latter serves as a baseline for comparison.
+In both frameworks, RL agents update the parameters of the state feedback controllers every $T_\mathrm{rl}$ seconds, which is the parameter tuning time step.

 In the multi-agent framework, agent~1 tunes the parameters of the PI-DTA controller, whereas agents~2 and~3 respectively tune the parameters of the PI-ALINEA controllers on the primary and secondary routes.